Get insider access

 • Intel Core i7-1195G7 (4 cores/8 threads, up to 5.0GHz)

 All five are processors designed for light tasks, like text formatting, web browsing, video playback, and spreadsheets.
-You can get by with a Core i3 if you have an extremely light workload and don't run any heavily multi-threaded applications; however, it's worth upgrading to a quad-core i5 or i7 for the extra headroom, and it'll also make the laptop more future-proof.
-The Core i5 and i7s can handle some demanding tasks.
-However, if you need to run intensive applications for professional-level work, it's best to choose a laptop with a more powerful H-series processor like the Intel Core i5-11400H in the HP Victus 16 (2021) or an Apple MacBook Pro with an M1 Pro or Max SoC.
+You can get by with a Core i3 if you have an extremely light workload and don't run any heavily multi-threaded applications; however, it's worth upgrading to a quad-core i5 or i7 for the extra headroom.
+None of the available CPUs are ideal for demanding workloads.
+If you need to run intensive applications for professional-level work, it's best to choose a laptop with a more powerful H-series processor.
 The Core i7s are faster than the i5-1135G7, though they likely throttle more under load.
 Lastly, there isn't much performance difference between the three Core i7s, so unless you need every ounce of performance that you can get and don't mind paying more, you can just stick with the i7-1165G7.

 Configuration